PRTG Manual: Uninstall PRTG Products

-Confirm the removal of the software by clicking Yes.
+Confirm the removal of the software with Yes.

 Wait while the software is removed.

 Confirm a system restart with Yes.

-After restarting the system, the software is removed, but there is still some custom data in the PRTG program directory.
+After the system restart, the software is removed, but there is still some custom data in the PRTG program directory.
 If you have uninstalled an entire PRTG installation or a remote probe installation, your monitoring data is still stored on the system.
 To completely remove all PRTG data, delete the PRTG Network Monitor folder as well as the Paessler\PRTG Network Monitor folder in the PRTG data directory.

 For more information, see section Data Storage.

 During the installation of PRTG, a component called Npcap is also installed on your system.
-After uninstalling PRTG, this feature needs to be uninstalled manually.
+After you uninstall PRTG, you need to manually uninstall this feature.
 To do so, open your Windows Control Panel and select Npcap 0.9983 in the Programs and Features section.
 Click Uninstall to remove this feature from your Windows system.